-I’ve had the great good fortune to write about a broad range of topics and publish in many formats.
-Here are a few of my favorite stories…
+I’ve had the good fortune to write about a broad range of topics and publish in different formats.
+Here are a few samples…

 This is a story I wrote for The Atlantic about social-emotional learning (SEL).
 Most people don’t know what that is, but it’s a growing and important phenom in education.
 SEL is essentially teaching children very early on how to be their own best friend – that is, how to be organized, regulate their emotions, take care of themselves and treat others just as well.
 Of course, it’s a bit more complicated than that, but those are the basics.
 I had the enormous privilege of hanging out with Keeth Matheny and his students at Austin High in Austin, Texas.